 Teaching Women to Teach resources the local church by providing theological training to women who are teaching or who aspire to teach the Bible in women’s ministries.
-We seek to train women from our constituent churches so that theological conversation and discipleship in women’s ministry can happen in the context of relationships, in accord with Reformed teaching, and under the authority of a particular church’s leadership.
+Started in January of 2018, this outreach of RTS Orlando has trained hundreds of women from our constituent churches so that theological conversation and discipleship in women’s ministry can happen in the context of relationships, in accord with Reformed teaching, and under the authority of a particular church’s leadership.

 Christian women are increasingly looking to nationally known figures to fill teaching roles in local congregations by using mass produced curriculum.
 Rather than being taught and discipled by gifted and trained women in their own local church, women in our community are being taught and discipled by DVDs.
 Many women’s ministries in Reformed churches are using material whose teaching is at odds with historic Reformed doctrines.

 We want to serve any woman who currently teaches or aspires to teach the Bible in a local congregation.
-Leading this RTS initiative are Leigh Swanson, RTS Orlando’s Vice President of Community Relations and Christy Gambrell, Director of Women’s Ministry at Orangewood.
-Classes will be taught by RTS faculty with area women’s ministry leaders.
-For more information contact Leigh Swanson at firstname.lastname@example.org.
+Leading this RTS initiative is Leigh Swanson, RTS Orlando’s Executive Vice President.
+For more information, contact Leigh at firstname.lastname@example.org.